spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

     verbs: ["get", "watch", "list"]
   ```

-- **Cluster Role** An entity that is assigned a set of access permissions scoped to the cluster and all of its Kubernetes namespace.
+- **Cluster Role** An entity that is assigned a set of access permissions scoped to the cluster and all of its Kubernetes namespaces.
 ClusterRoles do not have a namespace assigned.

    <br />